 Frequently Asked Questions

-Q: When are the April Commencement ceremonies?
+Q: When is the December Commencement ceremony?

 A: If you have multiple degrees, check MyPath to confirm your first major.
 The college of your first major is the ceremony you will be assigned.